Frost Mage: Midnight Expansion Preview

 Blizzard has completely torn down the spec and rebuilt it from scratch.
 You will see spell names that are familiar, but their role in the gameplay has changed, sometimes drastically.
 The spec no longer interacts with the rooted effect known as frozen.
 Instead, some spells apply a "Freezing" debuff, which are then "Shattered" by others.
 Shatter Icon Shatter no longer exists as it has for the past 20 years, replaced by Shatter Icon Shatter.

-The Water Elemental returns as its own permanent pet talent, but with it having no AoE component, no Mastery value, and with how crowded the Frost talent tree is in general, I fear it may just be a dead node entirely unless it receives further adjustments.
+The Water Elemental returns as its own permanent pet talent, but with it having no AoE component, no Mastery value, no Brain Freeze Icon Brain Freeze generation, and with how crowded the Frost talent tree is in general, I fear it may just be a dead node entirely, unless it receives further adjustments.
+The one saving grace is that it does generate Splinters for Spellslinger, which means that no matter how bad its damage, it will be taken by at least Spellslinger.

 Hero Talent Changes